To quote Flannery O’Connor, sometimes, “I write because I don’t know what I think until I read what I say.”

 Some other things

-I have also spent inordinate amounts of time in the UK, India, France, Switzerland, and Armenia; and have also visited Hungary, Lebanon, Poland, Czech, Germany, Italy, the Netherlands, the States and Mexico.
+I have also spent inordinate amounts of time in the UK, India, France, Switzerland, and Armenia; and have visited Portugal, Hungary, Lebanon, Poland, Czech, Germany, Italy, the Netherlands, the States and Mexico.

 I’ve had some very hard times.